- Why use Categorize Plus?

-Lets assume you are managing multiple projects and want to use Categorize Plus to categorize, filter and search
+Lets assume you are managing multiple projects and want to use Categorize Plus to categorize and search

-Outlook items associated with each of these projects.
-For this scenario, it makes sense to create a
+for Outlook items that are associated with each of these projects.
+For this scenario, it makes sense

-separate Category Tag menu item for each project.
-Categorize Plus can then be used to categorize Outlook
+to create a separate Category Tag menu item for each project.
+Categorize Plus can then be used to

-items with the associated project name and then filter and search Outlook items based on these
+categorize Outlook items with the associated project name and then search for Outlook items based on these

 Managing Active vs. Completed Projects